-John M. Weeks took over the Museum Library in 1997 at Adelman's retirement.
-Weeks, who has a doctorate in Anthropology with a concentration in Mayan archaeology has continued to work to make the Mayan collection at the Museum Library one of the finest in the country.
-As a part of this effort, Weeks has made the Museum Library partners in building the BibliografC-a Mesoamericana, the largest and most widely accessed scholarly resource on ancient and modern Maya cultures on the World Wide Web.
+Adelman was succeed, from 1997 to 2015, by John Weeks, who continued the work of making the Mayan collection at the Museum Library one of the finest in the country.
+As a part of this effort, with funding from the Foundation for Mesoamerican Studies, Inc. (FAMSI), the Museum Library staff developed Bibliografica Mesoamericana, the largest and most widely accessed scholarly resource on ancient and modern Maya cultures on the World Wide Web.
 FAMSI also supported the partial digitizationof the monumental Carl Hermann Berendt Collection of Mesoamerican linguistic and historical manuscripts.
 In 2005 a fund was established in honor of ethnographer and Penn Museum consultant Elisabeth J. Tooker to benefit the library's anthropology collections.
 Major improvements in the Egyptology and Classical collections of the library are currently underway.
 Ongoing projects seek to bring the rare and hard-to-access resources of the Museum Library to a wider audience through digitization and publication projects.

 The scope of the library collection has always emphasized anthropology, including prehistoric, Classical, and Near Eastern archaeology, cultural and social anthropology, biological and physical anthropology, and anthropological linguistics, as well as related fields such as museology.
 Special attention has always been given to the curricular and research requirements of the faculty in the Department of Anthropology and curatorial staff of the University Museum.
 The Museum Library presently possesses over 115,000 volumes with an annual circulation of about 14,000 items, and maintains 549 active journal subscriptions as well as 290 exchange partners around the globe.
 There are public desktop and laptop computers with wireless access for patron use as well as scanning, printing and photocopying facilities.
 The library has the capacity to seat 154 patrons, in addition to two study rooms, a photographic area, microform reading room, a growing audio/visual collection with facilities for viewing DVD and VHS recordings.